Criminal Justice Degree

-Every day, whether we watch the news on TV or via the Internet, we hear stories about crime.
-In addition to these accounts, movies, video games, and television dramas provide entertaining portrayals of the world of crime and its heroes and villains.
-The reality of crime and how we respond to it as a society are focal points for the academic area of study known as criminal justice.
+Every day, whether we watch the news, stream content, or scroll the Internet, we hear stories about crime.
+These stories are on social media, podcasts, movies, video games, and television dramas.
+They provide entertaining portrayals of the world of crime and its heroes and villains.
+The reality of crime and how we respond to it as a society are the focal points for the academic area of study known as criminal justice.

 The criminal justice major prepares students to enter employment in fields related to law enforcement, courts and corrections, victim advocacy and assistance, juvenile justice, and provides a foundation for graduate study.
 Coursework in the criminal justice program focuses on the social science of criminology and criminal justice.